PM4A/NanoR/README.md

 ## NanoR: analysis and comparison of ONT data

 NanoR is available to be installed from source.
 Please have a look at [NanoR documentation](https://davidebolo1993.github.io/nanordoc/) for any installation or usage questions.
-Documentation is under preparation.

 [Source Code](https://github.com/davidebolo1993/NanoR/tree/master/NanoR)